 Making the dough:

 - Place the flour combination (either option 1 or 2), instant yeast, sugar, sesame oil, chopped green onion in a mixing bowl.
 If you are using a stand mixer, use a dough hook attachment.
 Gradually add in milk or water.
-You may need more than 150 ml or not.
+You may need more.
 Add more teaspoon by teaspoon until the dough comes together and continue to knead for 5 minutes.
 If you are kneading by hands, about 10 minutes until the dough is no longer sticky and smooth.
 Then add in the salt and continue to knead until the dough is smooth again

 - Roll the dough into a long log.
 Cut into 48 roughly equal pieces